denis2glez/p2p-handshake/README.md

 winget install --id Docker.DockerDesktop winget install --id Rustlang.Rust.MSVC
 ```
+> You can probably run the shell scripts on your Windows system if you use Git Bash, but it is recommended
-Otherwise, you could use the Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/en-us/windows/wsl/install)) as development environment and follow the suggestions for Debian/Ubuntu.
+> to use the Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/en-us/windows/wsl/install))
+> instead as development environment and follow the suggestions for Debian/Ubuntu.
 </details>

 ## 🔧 Development <a name = "development"></a>